dannberg/dannb-org/content/blog/2020/daily-driver-task-management-system.md

 ---
 ![Daily Driver Task Management System](/images/blog/2020/05/daily-driver-task-management.jpg)

+*Originally published May 2020.
+Updated September 2023.
+I still use this system every day.*

 Sticking to a task-management system has been a long-time struggle for me.
 Before I discovered my current system (which I’ve lovingly dubbed The Daily Driver), I’d find some new productivity/to-do app, migrate my life into it, use it for anywhere between a week to several months before eventually falling off the wagon.

 The problems I had trying to keep up with these systems were usually either:

 1. The systems were overly complicated (ie [2Do](https://www.2doapp.com/), [Things](https://culturedcode.com/things/), [Omnifocus](https://www.omnigroup.com/omnifocus/)) and were great at capturing _everything_ in my life but too much work to be sustainable on a daily basis.
 2. I’d fall off the system (usually distracted by ad hoc work[^1]), and the system would become either partially or completely obsolete.
 The work required to get back on track would be significant enough that I’d procrastinate until I just didn’t come back.

-I also found that I needed a productivity system with a regular, _built-in_ review of all outstanding items, otherwise I’d be great at completing new tasks but would lose track of older ones.
+I also found that I needed a productivity system with a regular, _built-in_ review of all outstanding items[^2], otherwise I’d be great at completing new tasks but would lose track of older ones.
 Likewise, it needed to be simple enough that I could leave and come back with minimal effort, yet robust enough to capture _all_ my work in order to free my mind for deep thinking.

-I’ve finally found that system.
+The Daily Driver task management system solves all of this for me.
+I developed it on-and-off from about 2017 to 2020.
+By 2020, the process felt pretty solidified (and survived a few lengthy breaks from the system) so I decided to write and publish the original Daily Driver post.
+Now, three years later, I still use it every day.
+And don't see myself stopping any time soon.

 Detailed below is the Daily Driver System as I use it today.
 I’ve included a few pictures of my actual notebook to help you onboard with the system, if you so choose.
 You may notice from the Index that I’ve used this notebook for several years.
 There are gaps when I tried other systems and when I fell off the wagon, but I figured these actual photos would be most useful to people experimenting with their own productivity.

-Also, unlike many developers and entrepreneurs (who make up the bulk of the people writing articles like this), a large portion of my daily work is unplanned.
-As a cloud cost subject matter expert, my work day is filled with slack messages, emails, and tasks that need to be completed immediately.

-I don’t try to schedule all my meetings for one day per week in order to have uninterrupted days the other four.
-That’s just not how I work, or how I want to work.
-That makes it difficult to implement much of the productivity tips I find online.

-While this system will work for those who plan for big blocks of uninterrupted work, it’s also designed for everyone else.
-People like me.

 And always remember that motivation and productivity naturally ebbs and flows.
-A good productivity system should do two things: 1) take full advantage of those times you’re feeling motivated to squeeze out as much quality work as possible and 2) keep you productive and on-task when your natural motivation wanes.
+Therefore, a good productivity system should do two things: 1) take full advantage of those times you’re feeling motivated to squeeze out as much quality work as possible and 2) keep you productive and on-task when your natural motivation wanes.

 With that said, let’s move on to the system itself.